Jamesits/vpp-buildbot/README.md

 ### Things that do not always work

 `vppsb` is not release tagged along with `vpp` and only has a `master` branch.
 So basically you'd expect anything in `vppsb` to break at any time.
-Plus there is no one really maintaining `vppsb`, also it is used everywhere in the docs, demos and quickstarts.
+Plus there is no one really maintaining `vppsb`, although it is used everywhere in the docs, demos and quickstarts.

 VPP v20.01 _sometimes_ fail with the following error during a `make build-release`: